-Aims: Due to the complexity of teaching new subjects to medical freshmen, especially in basic medical science, and the variability of the academic performance, we want to explore the difference of our student's Biochemistry examination score based on their gender and place of residence.
+Introduction: Due to the complexity of teaching new subjects to medical freshmen, we want to explore the difference of our student's Biochemistry examination score gleaned from their gender and also their place of residence.

-Methods: This is a simple retrospective cross sectional study by analyzing the examination result and compared it based on our student's gender (male or female) and place of residence (living in their own house or in boarding house).
+Methods: This is a simple retrospective cross sectional study by analyzing the examination result and comparison made by their gender (male or female) and their place of residence (living in his/her own house or vice versa in boarding house).

-Result and Discussion: During data collection, there are 913 active students from all class of 2016-2021 but only 569 freshmen from the class of 2018-2021 which gender and place of residence data are available, there are 155 male (27.24%) and 414 female (72.75%).
+Result and discussion: Throughout data collection, actually there are 913 active students from all class of 2016-2021 but only 569 freshmen from the class of 2018-2021 which gender and place of residence data are available, there are 155 male (27.24%) and 414 female (72.75%).
 Female students achieved better mean score compared to their male counterparts.
 Students which live in their own house also achieved better mean score compared to those who lived in boarding house.

-Conclusion: there are differences in the achievement of examination scores based on student's gender and place of residence.
+Conclusion: there are differences in the achievement of examination scores based on our student's gender and their place of residence.

-Keywords: Cognitive; psychomotor; examination; male; female; boarding house.
+Keywords: cognitive, psychomotor, examination, male, female, boarding house

-1. INTRODUCTION
+INTRODUCTION

-Medical Biochemistry is the branch of Biochemistry that studies the chemical composition and process in the human body [1].
-This area of studies is also extended to understand the biochemical exchanges that occur within the human body in relation to their application in the field of medicine [1-3].
-Biochemistry is rapidly expanding, becoming one of the most influential areas of science.
-Combining the core tenets of biology and chemistry, the field plays a huge role in the development of many novel new scientific approaches that contributes to create the vital drugs, therapies and diagnostic tools that are used in daily medical practice [4].
-Much like medical science itself, biochemistry is a vast area of research that yields profound discoveries each year.
-Biochemical techniques advance our understanding of the chemical structures and processes that underpin human health and disease, revealing the underlying transformations between these two physiological states [2-4].
+Medical Biochemistry is the branch of Biochemistry that studies the chemical composition and process in the human body.1 This area of studies is also extended to understand the biochemical exchanges that occur within the human body in relation to their application in the field of medicine.1-3 Medical biochemistry is actually quickly developing, and in these days is becoming one of the most prominent fields of science.
+Combining the innards doctrine of life related biology and also chemistry, the field plays an immense role in the development of many novel scientific approaches that all contributes to the development of essential drugs, machinery, therapies and even diagnostic apparatus that are used in daily medical practice.4 Just exactly as medical science itself, biochemistry as a science is a very vast territory of research that produce profound revelation each year.
+Biochemical techniques and achievment give an advance to our understanding of the chemical composition and activities that corroborate many aspects of human health and also human disease, releasing the basic transformations between these two condition of physiology and pathology.2-4

-In our curriculum, Biochemistry consists of following topics: Introduction to carbohydrates and lipids.
-Bioenergetics and oxidative phosphorylation, Bio signal, Amino acids and Peptide, Immunochemistry (Immunoglobulin), Metabolism of carbohydrate, Enzyme-Coenzyme Body fluid and minerals, Vitamins, and Metabolism of Lipids, Metabolism of Purine and Pyrimidine (nucleic acid), Metabolism of proteins, Porfirins and bile pigment, intracellular transports, digestive Biochemistry, Hormones and Blood.
+In our curriculum, Biochemistry consists of following topics: Introduction to carbohydrates and lipids, Bioenergetics and oxidative phosphorylation, Bio signal, Amino acids and Peptide, Immunochemistry (Immunoglobulin), Metabolism of carbohydrate, Enzyme-Coenzyme and Vitamins, Body fluid and minerals, Metabolism of Lipids, Metabolism of Purine and Pyrimidine (nucleic acid), Metabolism of proteins, Porfirins and bile pigment, intracellular transports, digestive Biochemistry, Hormones and Blood.
 In the theory section, the emphasis is solely on cognitive but in the practicum/lab (praktikum), the focus is in combination of cognitive and psychomotor activity.

-Teaching Medical biochemistry to medical feshmen is challenging [5].
-Partly because they have never received this lesson before in lower level/secondary education, and a variety of new courses that must be studied simultaneously at the most basic level of medical education, ranging from basic medical sciences such as Biology, Biochemistry, Anatomy and Histology.
+Teaching Medical biochemistry to medical feshmen is challenging.5 Partly because they have never received this lesson before in lower level/secondary education, and a variety of new courses that must be studied simultaneously at the most basic level of medical education, ranging from basic medical sciences such as Biology, Biochemistry, Anatomy and Histology.
 Beside those subjects, basic humanity studies also given to our medical freshmen and these are not directly related to medical education.